peterobbin/peterobbin_ss2015/README.md

 **Midterm Project**

 This project included several common light effects that can be seen in movies or games.
-A done in shaders.
+All done in shaders.
 It still needs optimization.

 Link: